3. Tools

 3.5.
 Census Data Allocation

 The Census Data Allocation application can be employed to augment an existing asset inventory with US Census demographic information and socio-economic information, e.g., household income, from the American Community Survey (ACS).
 The input panel is shown in Fig. 3.5.1.
-As seen in the figure, the asset information is supplied via selection of an already imported layer in R2D.
+As seen in the figure, the asset information is supplied via the selection of an already imported layer in R2D.
 Alternatively, a user can supply an asset layer in a GIS format, e.g., shapefile, geodatabase, and the supplied layer will be employed.

 Note